What Happens to Your Mortgage if Your Home Insurance Is Canceled?

 Insurance Company Changes

-Sometimes, an insurer may decide to stop offering coverage in your area or change its underwriting guidelines, which could lead to the cancellation of existing policies.
+Sometimes, an insurer may stop offering coverage in your area or change its underwriting guidelines, which could lead to cancellation of existing policies.

 calendar icon

-In some cases, your insurer may choose not to renew your policy at the end of the term, leaving you in need of finding new coverage.
+Sometimes your insurer may choose not to renew your policy at the end of the term, leaving you to find new coverage.

 1. 1

 Set up reminders or automatic payments to ensure you never miss a due date.
-Make sure you have prepared the amount beforehand.
+Have the payment amount ready beforehand.

 2. 2